kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 ### Step 1: Create an Input

-1. To create a LogPipeline and define from which resources logs should be included create a LogPipeline with a name and input:
+1. To create a LogPipeline and define from which resources logs should be included create a LogPipeline with a name and spec with input:
     ```yaml
     kind: LogPipeline
     apiVersion: telemetry.kyma-project.io/v1alpha1